younsookim365/staff-salary-manager/README.md

 # Staff Salary Manager
 This application calculates and displays increased salary after a 10% raise.
+It displays the employees details report.
 It gives an option to view the deductions report, which includes tax (18%), medical aid (12.5%), car allowance (8%), UIF (2%), and take-home pay.

 ## Features
 - Option to view deductions report.